Prime-Script/prime-vangelico/README.md

 }
 ```

-Add this item to qb-core / shared / items.lua
+- Add this item to qb-core / shared / items.lua

 ```
 ["usb_green"] 		 	     	 = {["name"] = "usb_green", 					["label"] = "Green USB", 				["weight"] = 5000, 	    ["type"] = "item", 		["image"] = "usb_green.png", 			["unique"] = false, 	["useable"] = true, 	["shouldClose"] = true,	   ["combinable"] = nil,   ["description"] = "What is this USB used for?"},
 ```

-Add usb_green to inventory / html / images
+- Add usb_green to inventory / html / images

-The image will be found in assets
+This will be located in the assets folder

 # Problems Optimistion